-Note: If you don't remember the name of the remote computer, you can look for it by opening a list of all the computers you are connected to by executing "net view" in command prompt.
+Note: If you don't remember the name of the remote computer, you can look for it by opening a list of all the computers you are connected to by executing "net view" in the Command Prompt.

 If you can connect to the computer, you will be asked to login with your username and password.
 Upon entering them, a window will display the list of all the directories available to you.
 This should help you know whether you can or cannot shutdown the remote computer.

-Shutdown your or a remote computer after a specific time
+Shutdown local computer or a remote computer after a specific time

 Type "shutdown -s -t 60" to shutdown your computer after 60 seconds.
-Upon executing this, a countdown timer displaying a warning message will be shown.
+Upon executing this, a warning message displaying the time to shutdown will be shown.
 This command uses the -t command switch followed by a variable (which is 60 in this case) which represents the number of seconds after which the computer will shutdown.

 Display a Message containing the reason for shutdown